 When brushing, always check for burrs and other stubborn plant material; mats, which most frequently form behind the ears and under the legs; and any cuts or scrapes on the skin itself.

 All dogs shed, though some definitely shed more than others.
 Regular brushing will help keep shedding under control.

 Your dog should have regular, but not frequent, baths, depending on the breed and coat of your dog.
 Too-frequent washing removes natural oils and causes the coat to become dry and harsh.

 When necessary, use a mild shampoo formulated for dogs.
-Stand the dog in a tub or basin, and put cotton balls in his ears and a couple of drops of mineral oil in his eyes.
+Stand the dog in a tub or basin, and put cotton balls in their ears and a couple of drops of mineral oil in their eyes.
 Wet the dog with warm water and apply shampoo from the neck back.
 After lathering and scrubbing, rinse your dog thoroughly with warm water.
-Rub vigorously with a towel (he’ll help you with vigorous shaking!), and then blow-dry if necessary.
+Rub vigorously with a towel (they’ll help you with vigorous shaking!), and then blow-dry if necessary.
 Comb or brush as required.

 Nails must be kept short for the feet to remain healthy.
 Long nails interfere with the dog’s gait, making walking awkward or painful.
 They can also break easily.
 This usually happens at the base of the nail, where blood vessels and nerves are located, and precipitates a trip to the veterinarian.
 If you can hear the nails clicking on the floor, they’re too long.